LadyLucks’ ultimate slot compendium Part 4: How video slots work

 However, there is much more risk involved with these kinds of games – as the hit frequency is usually much lower.
 Put simply, you could lose a lot of money in a short period of time if you’re not lucky on a gambling game.

-It’s worth remembering that games that offer massive jackpots usually have a low hit frequency – which means that it is much harder to trigger prizes.
+It’s worth remembering that a game that offers massive jackpots usually have a low hit frequency – which means that it is much harder to trigger prizes.

-The slots that feature stacked symbols where you can enjoy multiple wins usually fall into the gambling category.
-If your chosen game offers free spins as its only bonus feature, it’s probably a gambling game.
+Fruits machines games that feature stacked symbols where you can enjoy multiple wins usually fall into the gambling category.
+If your chosen game provides free spins as its only bonus feature, it’s probably a gambling game.

 If you can access the bonus of your choice, or ‘pick em’, you’re likely to be enjoying an entertainment game.